sama9767/TrialFociMapper/README.md

 # TrialFociMapper

 ## Description
-This package retrieves and assigns therapeutic focus to clinical trials from ClinicalTrials.gov and EU Clinical Trials Register (EUCTR).
+This package retrieves and assigns therapeutic focI to clinical trials from ClinicalTrials.gov and EU Clinical Trials Register (EUCTR).

 ### ClinicalTrials.gov

-[ClinicalTrials.gov](https://classic.clinicaltrials.gov/) data is structured within the [AACT database schema](https://aact.ctti-clinicaltrials.org/).
+ClinicalTrials.gov data is structured within the AACT database schema (1).
 The AACT database incorporates information from ClinicalTrials.gov and features a "Browse Conditions" table, detailing the conditions studied in trials.
-When submitting study data to ClinicalTrials.gov, contributors are advised to employ [Medical Subject Heading (MeSH)](https://www.nlm.nih.gov/databases/download/mesh.html) terms, sourced from a [MeSH tree](https://meshb.nlm.nih.gov/treeView) with 16 overarching categories, each with subcategories.
-These subcategories (referred to as therapeutic focus in this package) form hierarchical trees, organizing descriptors from general to specific across up to thirteen levels.
+When submitting study data to ClinicalTrials.gov, contributors are advised to employ Medical Subject Headings (MeSH terms) (2), sourced from a MeSH tree.
+This MeSH tree, hosted by the National Library of Medicine (NLM),  has 16 overarching categories, each with subcategories.
+The two overarching categories "Diseases [C]” and “Psychiatry and Psychology [F]”  are referred to as therapeutic foci in this package.
+For example, within the overarching category of "Diseases [C]” there is a subcategory ‘Infections’ [C01] which is  therapeutic foci.

 Within the AACT database's "browse_conditions" table, MeSH terms are populated through an algorithm executed by the National Library of Medicine (NLM).
 This algorithm, rerun nightly, processes all studies in the ClinicalTrials.gov database.

-For ClinicalTrials.gov trials, this package focuses on the "Diseases" (C) and "Psychiatry and Psychology" [F] categories in the MeSH tree and the subcategories were used to represent therapeutic focuses.
-These subcategories, arranged from general to specific, were treated as nodes stemming from each therapeutic focus.
+For ClinicalTrials.gov trials, this package focuses on the "Diseases" [C] and "Psychiatry and Psychology" [F] categories in the MeSH tree, with their next-lower (second-level) subcategories being used to represent therapeutic foci.
 The function accesses the "browse_conditions" table for a given trial and determines therapeutic focus based on the NLM descriptor data available at the NLM descriptor data reference.

 The following functions are provided:

-1. `get_foci_ctgov`: This function retrieves the "browse_conditions" table and extracts clean high-level therapeutic focuses.
+get_foci_ctgov: This function retrieves the "browse_conditions" table and assigns high-level therapeutic focuses.
 It also returns parent nodes if only specific nodes are provided, using the NLM data as a guide.

-2. `assign_therapeutic_focus`: This additional function assigns trials with multiple therapeutic focuses to a single therapeutic focus.
-This is achieved using a disease-centric approach, as outlined in the below.
+assign_therapeutic_focus: This additional function assigns a single therapeutic focus to trials with multiple therapeutic focuses.
+This is achieved by using a predefined order/sequence based on a disease-centric approach, as outlined below.

 ### What is a disease-centric approach?
 The disease-centric approach prioritizes "diseases" as the main factor in determining the therapeutic focus.
-Higher weights are assigned to therapeutic focus representing diseases whereas associated organ systems, pathology, or symptoms are given lesser weight.
+Higher weights are assigned to therapeutic foci representing more severe /most prevalent diseases whereas associated organ systems, pathology, or symptoms are given lesser weight.

 Following is the table of therapeutic focus with corresponding weights as assigned in the package:

  | Therapeutic focus | Assigned Weight |
  |-----|------|